 MOD APT/37A23/1

-RESOLUTION 77 (Rev. Hammamet, 2016)
+RESOLUTION 77 (Rev. New Delhi, 2024)

-Enhancing the standardization work in the ITU Telecommunication Standardization Sector for software-defined networking
+Enhancing the standardization work in the ITU Telecommunication Standardization Sector for software-defined networking and other network softwarization technologies

-(Dubai, 2012; Hammamet, 2016)
+(Dubai, 2012; Hammamet, 2016; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 considering

-a) that, with the development and trend towards maturity of software-defined networking (SDN) technology, many organizations are involved in SDN standardization, including those developing open-source solutions;
+a) that, with the development and trend towards maturity of software-defined networking (SDN) and other network softwarization technologies, major organizations are involved in these technologies’ standardization, as well as those developing related open-source projects as implementation solutions;

-b) that many SDN-related standards activities are still ongoing in various ITU Telecommunication Standardization Sector (ITU-T) study groups;
+b) the fact that SDN and other network softwarization technologies are profoundly changing the telecommunication and information and communication technology (ICT) industry's landscape and will continue to do so in the decades to come, and may bring multiple benefits to the telecommunication/ICT industry;

-c) the fact that SDN will profoundly change the telecommunication and information and communication technology (ICT) industry's landscape in the decades to come, and may bring multiple benefits to the telecommunication/ICT industry;
+c) the rapidly growing interest of a significant number of ITU members in the application of SDN and other network softwarization technologies in the telecommunication/ICT industry to promote inclusive and sustainable development;

-d) the rapidly growing interest of a significant number of ITU members in the application of SDN in the telecommunication/ICT industry;
+d) that, the behaviour of the traffic that is generated by emerging network and computing services enabled by SDN and other network softwarization technologies may be different from the traffic generated by the traditional NGN services;

-e) that the Joint Coordination Activity on SDN (JCA-SDN) under the ITU-T Telecommunication Standardization Advisory Group (TSAG) was established in June 2013, and that JCA-SDN is coordinating standardization work on SDN and related technical topics within ITU-T, as well as communication between ITU-T study groups and outside organizations;
+e) that network automation and intelligence, as one of the major network development trends, which seeks to promote the network configuration and deployment agility, and make the whole network more predictable and uniform, could be implemented based on SDN and other network softwarization technologies;

-f) that new technologies such as network function virtualization (NFV) have been emerging, which may support SDN by providing the virtualized infrastructure upon which the SDN software can operate;
+f) that the orchestrator for SDN and other network softwarization technologies provides the important bond between a wide range of technologies that enable cloud-based network and telecommunication services, at the same time recognizing the work of other organizations such as the European Telecommunications Standards Institute (ETSI) Network Functions Virtualisation Industry Specification Group (NFV ISG), and the Open Network Automation Platform (ONAP);

-g) that the SDN orchestrator will provide the important bond between a wide range of technologies that enable cloud-based network and telecommunication services, at the same time recognizing the work of other organizations such as the European Telecommunications Standards Institute (ETSI) Network Functions Virtualisation Industry Specification Group (NFV ISG), the Open Orchestrator project (OPEN-O) and the ETSI Open-Source NFV Management and Orchestration (MANO) project (OSM);
+g) that several ITU-T study groups including SG2, SG11, SG13, SG15, SG16, SG17 have made significant standardization achievements on SDN and other network softwarization technologies and still have many standardization issues to deal with;

-h) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on telecommunications/ICT to bridge the digital divide and build an inclusive information society;
+h) Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on use of telecommunications/ICT to bridge the digital divide and build an inclusive information society;

-i) Resolution 199 (Busan, 2014) of the Plenipotentiary Conference, on promoting efforts for capacity building on SDN in developing countries,
+i) UN Sustainable Development Goal (SDG) 9 on building resilient infrastructure, promoting inclusive and sustainable industrialization and fostering innovation,

 noting

-a) that ITU-T should play a prominent role in the development of the above-mentioned system of deployable SDN standards;
+a) that ITU-T should play an important role in the development of implementable and deployable SDN and other network softwarization technologies standards in collaboration with other standards development organizations (SDOs);

-b) that a standards ecosystem should be created, with ITU-T at its centre,
+b) that a standards ecosystem of SDN and other network softwarization technologies should be well coordinated, with ITU-T at its centre,

 recognizing